Data-Science-for-Linguists/Bigram-analysis-of-writing-from-the-ELI/project_plan.md

 There are 24544 written texts produced by learners

 _*Access*_
 At present, the dataset is private and the property of the University of Pittsburgh.
 As a linguistics student involved with analyzing the data, I have access to this private repository.
-Since the dataset is not yet ready to be shared publicly in its entirety, for this project I would be presenting a sample, with permission from the dataset's authors.
+Since the dataset is not yet ready to be shared publicly in its entirety, for this project I would be presenting a sample, with permission from the dataset's authors, of 1000 student texts (user_file_id 7505 to 10108)
 <br>
 <br>
 <br>